 “A Boy Named Sue,” written by Shel Silverstein, tells the story of a boy who was abandoned by his father when he was only three years old, leaving him to fight the ridicule of having a female name.
 Years later, he finds his father in a bar, and a physical altercation ensues, resulting in a knife cutting off part of Sue’s ear.
 Sue hits his father hard enough to break a chair on his teeth, before his father reveals the reason he gave him his name.

 “Son, this world is rough,” the song explains.
 “And if a man’s gonna make it, he’s gotta be tough / And I knew I wouldn’t be there to help ya along / So I give ya that name, and I said goodbye / I knew you’d have to get tough or die / And it’s the name that helped to make you strong.”

-According to Silverstein’s nephew, Mitch Meyers, it was the Man in Black’s wife, June Carter Cash, who deserves the credit for the singer recording what became one of his career tunes.
+According to Silverstein’s nephew, Mitch Myers, it is the Man in Black’s wife, June Carter Cash, who deserves the credit for the singer recording what became one of his career-defining tunes.

-‘A Boy Named Sue’ became Cash’s biggest hit on the pop charts as well, landing at No. 2 on the Billboard 100 chart.
-It stayed at the No. 1 spot on the country charts for five straight weeks.
+“A Boy Named Sue” stayed at the No. 1 spot on the country charts for five straight weeks.
+It became Cash’s biggest hit on the pop charts as well, landing at No. 2 on the Billboard 100 chart.
+The song is available for download on iTunes.